 multicellular genome is far more complex than that of most

-single cell organisms, although there are exceptions.
-[1].
+single cell organisms [1].

 Yet any given type of Metazoan cell – and there are about 250